10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 jQuery( '#menu' );
 ```

-We can pass our own HTMLCollection or Element to jQuery to create the same object.
+We can pass our own [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection) or [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) to jQuery to create the same object.
 Since jQuery does a lot of magic behind the scenes on each selection, [this will be faster](http://jsperf.com/wrap-an-element-or-html-collection-in-jquery):

 ```javascript
 jQuery( document.getElementById( 'menu' ) );